Sylordis/tools/README.md

 ### Python modules

+Each directory under `src` is a different module.

+Each module usually contains either:

-Each module should contain an example file showcasing how it is supposed to be used.
+* an example file showcasing how it is supposed to be used, usually named `<module>_example.py`.
+* a bin file `<module>_bin.py`, which means the module can be run with `--help` argument to get some explanations.

-Modules in `solo` can be run as solitary python files.
+Files in the `standalone` directory can be run as solitary python files, as long as you have the correct requirements installed.

-Examples
-: The example files can be launched using `python -m <module>` from the `src` directory.
-Unit tests
-: Some exist.
-Runnable with `pytest` at the root directory of the python modules.

 #### Data generation

 A small python series of classes to be able to generate data if online generators are not sufficient.

+#### Grid generator

+A python tool to generate svg images with a grid and shapes from simple text files representations.

 #### Plot layout

 A set of classes used as a wrapper around [matplotlib](https://matplotlib.org/) in order to create big layouts of plots with subplots in an easier fashion.

-#### Grid generator

-A python tool to generate a grid with shapes.
+## How to run

+* Modules: from `src` directory `python -m <module> [args]`
+* Standalone: `python <path/to/file>`

+## Unit tests

+They exist.
+Runnable with `pytest` at the root directory of the python modules.

 ## Help